 O+'s lightweight, pocket-sized canisters of supplemental oxygen conveniently fits in your purse or backpack, providing you with a quick hit of steady energy whenever you find yourself feeling drowsy or fatigued.
 Oxygen Plus has you covered any time you need a lift and want to boost oxygen levels with pure, natural energy and recovery.

-How to Use the O+ Mini:
+The Best Way to Breathe the O+ Mini:

 - Learn More